TheApo/orapa/README.md

 A **beautiful digital adaptation** of the board game [Orapa Mine](https://boardgamegeek.com/boardgame/424152/orapa-mine), designed for **solo play**.
 Enjoy the strategic challenge of gem mining, light beams, and puzzle-solving — anytime, anywhere!

+Created by Dirk Aporius and Google Studio AI

 ---

 ## ✨ Features